 In summary, while great strides have been made in cultivating higher CBD concentrations in cannabis plants, there are a variety of reasons why many customers prefer to opt for CBD hemp oil.
 The most notable reasons are:

 - convenience, since CBD hemp oil is more widely available;

 - potency, since CBD is higher in hemp than in cannabis; and

-- guaranteed non-psychoactivity, since CBD hemp oil will not get you “high” as cannabis can.
+- guaranteed non-psychoactivity, since cannabidiol oil does not contain THC and will not get you “high” as cannabis can.

 Clearly, for those looking to purchase CBD products as an aid to whatever symptoms they have, choosing cannabidiol oil from hemp can be much easier.
 It is safer, more powerful, and easier to get access to.
 It will not produce undesired side effects like getting high or possibly even feeling paranoid or anxious.
 Instead, opting to buy CBD products that come from the hemp plant will have a low to no THC content naturally.
 There’s no need to worry about the legality of them or their side effects.
 You can simply research the products that seem right for you and try them out for yourself.